In this article:

+Keep your living space comfortably cool and properly ventilated.
 If your room feels congested, you can place a standing fan close to your bed to keep the cool air moving.

 Wearing multiple layers of clothing or heavy fabrics can trap the body heat and prolong the fever.
-So, it is recommended to wear loose, flowy clothes that are made of light-weight fabrics such as cotton or linen.
+So, it is recommended to wear loose, flowy clothes that are made of lightweight fabrics such as cotton or linen.

-6. Prevent the Spread of Infection
+5. Prevent the spread of infection

 If your fever results from a highly contagious infection such as the common cold, flu, or chickenpox, you must exercise the necessary precautions and personal hygiene to avoid spreading it to others as well as to expedite your own recovery.

 - Avoid going to crowded places or being in close contact with other healthy individuals, particularly children and the elderly.